tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 logic to determine how many tickets to issue.
 By moving the burden of ticket count to clients, servers do not generate wasteful tickets for clients.
 Moreover, as ticket generation may involve expensive computation, e.g., public key cryptographic operations, avoiding waste is desirable.
+- Decline resumption: Clients may indicate they have no intention of connection resumption by sending a ticket request with count of zero.

 # Ticket Requests

-Clients may indicate to servers their desired number of tickets via the following "ticket_request"
+Clients may indicate to servers their desired number of tickets for a single connection via the following "ticket_request" extension:
-extension:

 ~~~
 enum {